 Rashes are extremely common in babies.
 They can develop from as early as a few days after birth and are usually the result of a baby’s sensitive skin adapting to a new and very different environment.
-Most rashes are harmless and may usually go away on their own.
+Most baby rashes are harmless and may usually go away on their own.
 In rare cases, a baby rash can indicate something more serious.
 Read on to find out everything you need to know about baby rashes.

 Could it be Cows' Milk Allergy?